-Note 2: Will contain 08H if packet is not transmittable.
+Note 2: The ISR will contain 08H if packet is not transmittable.

-Note 3: During external loopback the SNIC is now exposed to network traffic, it is therefore possible for the contents of both the Receive portion of the FIFO and the RSR to be corrupted by any other packet on the network.
+Note 3: During external loopback the ST-NIC is now exposed to network traffic.
+It is therefore possible for the contents of both the Receive portion of the FIFO and the RSR to be corrupted by any other packet on the network.
 Thus in a live network the contents of the FIFO and RSR should not be depended on.
-The SNIC will still abide by the standard CSMA/CD protocol in external loopback mode. (i.e., The network will not be disturbed by the loopback packet.)
+The ST-NIC will still abide by the standard CSMA/CD protocol in external loopback mode. (i.e., The network will not be disturbed by the loopback packet.)